Skip to main content

 What are the limitations of DST suture-only surgery?

-Can BOTOX® Cosmetic help with the excess forehead wrinkles and an angry look?
+Can BOTOX® Cosmetic help with excess forehead wrinkles and an angry look?

 My upper eye socket is hollow and my brows are very high.
 Why is this?
 Can I use fillers and BOTOX® Cosmetic for this?